Paredon Oil & Gas Project

 - Goal: Protect Carpinteria from the impacts of oil development

 - Clients: Carpinteria Valley Association, Citizens for the Carpinteria Bluffs, Get Oil Out!, Sierra Club Los Padres Chapter

 However, in 2014, Venoco submitted a revised plan to drill more than 20 oil wells on and off the coast in the same location.
 The City of Carpinteria deemed Venoco’s application complete but the fall in oil prices in early 2015 spurred Venoco to put the project on hold.
-Of course, there is a strong likelihood that this project will come back, thus reinitiating the environmental review process.
-EDC and our clients will continue to oppose this project.
-We are also advocating for policies that would permanently protect the coast of Carpinteria from this type of dangerous industrial development.
+Finally, after the many years of opposition and the decline in oil prices, Venoco declared bankruptcy in 2019 and transferred its Pardeon lease to the California Coastal Sanctuary, thus permanently protection the area from oil and gas development.